Third-Year Rotations (PGY-4)

 Togus VA Medical Center

-Supervising Attending: Jeffrey Dempski, OD , and Michael Garvey, MD
+Supervising Attending: Jeffrey Dempski, DO , and Michael Garvey, MD

 Clinical Experience: Similar to the Boston VA, the Togus VA Medical Center is a regional referral center for ophthalmology in the state of Maine.
 Residents are exposed to a broad range of ocular disease during this rotation.